 Dr. Catherine Rawn is a Professor of Teaching in the Department of Psychology at the University of British Columbia.
-She specializes in teaching and educational leadership.
-She is also Chair of the Faculty of Arts and Psychology Department levels.
+She specializes in teaching and educational leadership, and serves as Chair of Curriculum Committees at both the Faculty of Arts and Psychology Department levels.
 In 2019-2020, Dr. Rawn was an Academic Leader for the International Faculty Development Program for Teaching Excellence (Faculty of Education).

 Research interests include educational leadership, scholarship of teaching and learning, collaborative learning methods (peer assessment, teamwork, two-stage tests), technology-enhanced teaching and learning (personal response systems, learning management systems, social media), student evaluations of teaching, program evaluation (TA Training, curriculum), social psychology broadly.

-Golding, J., Rawn, C. D., Kern, K. (Eds.). (in press/2018).
+Golding, J., Rawn, C. D., & Kern, K. (Eds.).
+(2019).
 Strategies for Effectively Teaching Large Classes in Higher Education.
 San Diego, CA: Cognella Academic Publishing.

 Cozby, P. C., & Rawn, C. D. (2016).
 Methods in Behavioural Research, 2nd Canadian Edition.
 Toronto, ON: McGraw-Hill.